TheTeoChanel/TheTeoChanel/README.md

 # Hi!

 I am Teo!
-I am a beginner coder (very beginner) and I am learning Python!
+I am a beginner coder (very beginner) and I am learning C++!

 ## My Languages
 Here is some of languages that I know :